SundarBlue/Interview-Questions/Web_Security_Interview_Questions.md

 ## 4. OAuth vs OIDC vs SSO
 **Concept:**
 - **OAuth 2.0 (Authorization)**: "I give this app permission to access my photos on Google."
 It provides an Access Token.
 It does *not* tell the app *who* the user is.

+  **Simple Analogy:** If we use Google OAuth, we can login with our Google account.
+The login/authentication is handled entirely by Google.
+If the user is a valid OAuth user, Google returns a token and some necessary details to our application - we never handle the password directly.

 - **OIDC (OpenID Connect) (Authentication)**: Built on top of OAuth 2.0.
 "I want to log in with Google."
 It provides an ID Token (JWT) containing user info.
 - **SSO (Single Sign-On)**: A session/user authentication process that permits a user to use one set of login credentials to access multiple applications.
 OIDC is a common protocol to implement SSO.

+  **Simple Analogy:** Login once, access many applications.
+For example, when you log in to Google once, you can access Gmail, YouTube, Google Drive, etc., without logging in separately to each one.
+The Identity Provider maintains your session and provides tokens to other connected apps automatically.

 **Flow:**
 1. App redirects to Identity Provider (IdP).